canonical/vanilla-framework/templates/docs/patterns/grid/index.md

     View example of 25/75 grid layout
 </a></div>

-By utilising the responsive variants, you can also create a mixed layouts with 50/50 splits on medium screens and 25/75 on large screens, without the need to nest grids.
+By utilising the responsive variants, you can also create mixed layouts with 50/50 splits on medium screens and 25/75 on large screens, without the need to nest grids.

 <div class="embedded-example"><a href="/docs/examples/patterns/grid/25-75-mixed-responsive/" class="js-example">
     View example of 25/75 mixed with 50/50 grid layout